 SWITRS: On What Days Do People Crash?

-The Statewide Integrated Traffic Records System (SWITRS) contains a wealth of information, enough to determine who, where, when, and sometimes why and how for every traffic accident in California.
-Today, with the assistance of my SWITRS-to-SQLite script (discussed previously), I’m going to look at when accidents happen, and specifically on what dates.
+The Statewide Integrated Traffic Records System (SWITRS) contains a wealth of information, enough to determine who, where, when, and sometimes why and how for every traffic collision in California.
+Today, with the assistance of my SWITRS-to-SQLite script (discussed previously), I’m going to look at when car crashes happen, and specifically on what dates.

 As always, the Jupyter notebook used to do this analysis can be found here (rendered on Github).